OkSProject/OkServer/README.md

 The placeholders need to be replaced with whatever is on the releases section of the repo.

 If you wish to use `systemD`, see included service file.
-After making your desired changes, copy the service file to the main directiory and create a symbolic link to systemD.
+After making your desired changes, copy the service file to the main directiory, then switch to your regular user and create a symbolic link to systemD.

     cp deployment/okserver.service ./okserver.service
     ln -s /home/okserver/http/okserver.service /etc/systemd/system/okserver.service